searchspring/snap/packages/snap-preact-components/src/components/Organisms/Facets/readme.md

 ## Usage

 ### facets
-The required `facets` prop contains a reference to the facets store array.
+The required `facets` prop specifies a reference to the facets store array.

 ```jsx
 <Facets facets={controller?.store?.facets} />